 Winter rye grass (or "ryegrass") is an annual grass best known for its use in agriculture.
 Not only do farmers grow it as a feed for livestock, but it is also harvested and processed to make rye bread and whiskey.
 It can, however, be useful for the home gardener, too.
 Winter rye grass is a type of grain, or "cereal," a fact suggested by its botanical name: Secale cereale.
-It is a plant that serves practical purposes rather than aesthetic ones, in contrast with the ornamental grasses.
-Nor is it a type of grass that you would grow in a lawn.
+It is a plant that serves practical purposes rather than aesthetic ones, in contrast with the ornamental grasses; it is not a type of grass that you would grow in a lawn.
 Learn how to grow winter rye grass and how to use it.

 Winter Rye Grass vs. Annual Rye Grass